TuanTran2025/Carbon_Emission_Analysis/README.md

 |Automobiles & Components|Mercedes-Benz SL (SL 350)|72000.00|

-* The industry groups with high carbon emissions are mainly coming from Electrical Equipment and Machinery, Automobiles & Components, Materials
+* The industry groups with high carbon emission are mainly coming from Electrical Equipment and Machinery, Automobiles & Components, Materials

 ### 3.3 What are the industries with the highest contribution to carbon emissions?
 ```sql